 When I was touring Pomerania in Summer 2016, I ended up in some truly obscure spots that other tourists simply were not going to.
 Life was up and down and I was settling into Poland with some confusion.
-I had expected my so called “friend” Ola Mueller to help me out in this region but she turned nasty and disrespectful to me with a string of lies aiming to destroy me (which worked) so I had to sail the ship alone as I toured Rywałd, Pelplin, Kokoszkowy, Tczew and Starogard Gdański on my own.
+I was let down by some friends initially in this region but it didn’t really affect my normal tours – I still toured Rywałd, Pelplin, Kokoszkowy, Tczew and Starogard Gdański on my own to write about them.

-However, I opted to use Couchsurfing to start with as a way to meet locals in the absence of my pretend friend Ola.
+However, I opted to use Couchsurfing to start with as a way to meet locals in the absence of my local friends.
 I got in touch with Jacek who agreed to meet me in central Starogard Gdański and have a beer with me in the trendy and hip Socialist Bar Projeckt PRL, one of the first PRL bars I visited.
 After that, Jacek invited me to spend a night in his village Rywałd!!

 Ask me if I had heard of the village of Rywałd before that trip and I’d have said no way, where is it?
 But the travel lifestyle is an odd, unpredictable one so I ended up here.
 Rywałd has a population of around 603, and for one night 604 as a nonchalant Northern Irish backpacker arrived in “town”!
 This was another obscure night from my journeys while based in the unknown town of Starogard Gdański.